MinBZK/mijn-bureau-infra/docs/docs/components/grist.md

 | `objectstore.grist.*`            | Object configuration                        |
 | `license.grist.*`                | License setup for enterprise features       |

-The database, cache and object store are automaticly created when running in demo environment.
+The database, cache and object store are automatically created when running in demo environment.
 For production environment you need to supply it.